Barty, Medvedev rise to challenge on tough day at Miami Open

 “Everywhere in the world there are different conditions and at times it suits you more than other places,” Barty said.
 “I feel like these are very familiar conditions for me.
 With the heat and humidity, it’s very similar to Brisbane where I grew up and what I was born and bred and trained in my whole life.”

 Barty faced seven break points in the match and saved them all.
-She’ll meet either No. 5 seed Elina Svitolina or Anastasija Sevastova in the semifinals; they will play later Tuesday in their quarterfinal matchup.
+She’ll meet No. 5 seed Elina Svitolina in Thursday's semifinals; Svitolina eased past Anastasija Sevastova 6-3, 6-2 on Tuesday night to make the final four in Miami for the first time.

 Barty is now 18-3 in her past 21 three-setters, 10-1 in her past 11 quarterfinal matches and 12-3 in her past 15 meetings against fellow top-10 players.
 And she ran her winning streak in Miami to 10 matches.